Keep Your PWC Riding Gear Dry …

 Related: Waterproof Neck Pouch

 Both experienced riders and beginners need waterproof bags when embarking on a multi day, self guided tour on your Sea Doo, jet ski or waverunner personal watercraft.
-That’s because, if you’re anything like my wife and I on our Sea Doo GTX 155‘s, you’ll want to carry more with you than can be crammed into any on board PWC storage space.
+That’s because, if you’re anything like my wife and I on our Sea Doo GTX 155‘s, you’ll want to carry lots of PWC riding gear with you.
+In fact, maybe more than you can cram into any on board storage space.

 And I bet you’ll also want it to be dry on PWC adventures.
-Unfortunately, purpose-built waterproof bags for Sea Doo tours are hard to come by from any personal watercraft manufacturer, so I looked elsewhere.
+Unfortunately, purpose-built waterproof bags for PWC riding gear on Sea Doo tours are hard to come by from any personal watercraft manufacturer.
+So I looked elsewhere.

 SealLine Waterproof Bags